ShravyaRNadig/Python_Roboslog_Intern/README.md

 # Python-File-Upload-&-Chat-Flask

-In this we will upload the file and we can later on chat in this
+In this we will upload the file and we can later on chat in this.

+# Python-Flask-Clone-of-Website

+In this we can see how to clone a website using Python.
+And this is for education purpose and I have cloned a basic website which has very less content.